Skip to main content

 delete-security-suppression

-Delete a security monitoring suppression rule by its ID to stop suppressing security signals.
+Delete a security monitoring suppression rule using its ID to remove unwanted suppression of security signals.

 Instructions